hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/readme.md

 ```
 $ kubectl get svc -n ingress-nginx
 ```
-* Patch the ingress-nginx-controller service by settiung it's type to LoadBalancer In case your ingress-controller service is of type NodePort, you need to set it to LoadBalancer.
+* Patch the ingress-nginx-controller service by setting it's type to LoadBalancer In case your ingress-controller service is of type NodePort, you need to set it to LoadBalancer.
 ```
 $ kubectl -n ingress-nginx patch svc ingress-nginx-controller --type='json' -p '[{"op":"replace","path":"/spec/type","value":"LoadBalancer"}]'
 ```

+## Mapping DNS name for Nginx Ingresses to LB IP

+## Deploy Services to test Nginx Ingress functionality

 ## Additional Notes
 The deployment process varies depending on your Kubernetes setup.
 My Kubernetes uses the Bare-metal NGINX Ingress deployment guide.
 For other Kubernetes clusters including managed clusters refer to below guides: